-Rogue Riverkeeper’s field work is designed on contribute helpful information to chronic water pollution issues in the Rogue Basin so we can find solutions.
-Our streams violate water quality standards for temperature, bacteria, sedimentation and other pollutants, yet there is often not enough information about these problems to identify the root causes, find lasting solutions and advocate for change that results in better water quality.
+Rogue Riverkeeper’s fieldwork is designed to contribute helpful information on chronic water pollution issues in the Rogue Basin so we can find solutions.
+Currently, Rogue Riverkeeper’s fieldwork involves collecting stream samples to gather water quality data for local water bodies within the Rogue Basin.
+Many of our local streams currently do not meet water quality standards for temperature, bacteria, sedimentation and other pollutants, yet there is often not enough information about these issues to identify the root causes, find lasting solutions and advocate for change to result in better water quality.

-Far from being an Ashland Creek specific issue, E. coli and coliform bacteria levels are of concern throughout the Rogue River Basin.
-In addition to Ashland Creek, other waterways in the Rogue Basin have at least part of their length exceeding health standards include the maintstem Rogue River, Illinois River, Applegate River, Little and Big Butte Creeks, Bear Creek, Evans Creek, and numerous smaller tributaries.
-In 2011, Rogue Riverkeeper is focusing its field work effort on another stream in the Rogue Basin that is plagued with persistent bacteria pollution problems.
+E. coli is an indicator of the level of pathogens in a water body and coliform bacteria levels are of concern throughout the Rogue River Basin.
+In addition to Ashland Creek, portions of several other waterways in the Rogue Basin exceed health standards due to high levels of bacteria.
+Some of these waterways include the main stem of the Rogue River, Illinois River, Applegate River, Little and Big Butte Creeks, Bear Creek, Evans Creek, and numerous smaller tributaries.